mmowers/reeds-pivot/README.md

 ## Troubleshooting
 1. If the app seems to break, simply refresh the page.
 If a page refresh doesn't work, than restart the bokeh server (if using on local).
 1. On Orion, if page refreshes don't work to rectify problems, then notify Matt.
 He will simply kill the process and restart.
-If needed on Orion, you may also start a new bokeh server process, but it needs to be on a port that isn't being used.
+If needed on Orion, you may also start a new bokeh server process, but it needs to be on a port that isn't being used (the current apps are running on port 5006, the default port for Bokeh).
 For example.
     ```
-    bokeh serve /path/to/this/app --show --port 5007
+    bokeh serve D:\CommonGitRepos\Bokeh\reeds-pivot --show --port 5007
     ```